DanielGrenehed/DCaF/README.md

 ```
 1997-03-02,19:31:01,This will be included in the output
 ```
 In this example the ';' delimiters were replaced by ',', this is the default behavior, if you want a different delimitor use the -j flag followed by the delimitor of your choosing.
+The last delimitor is also removed completely since it may or may not exist in the original, if you prefer different behavior check out the Line Reconstruction section.

 The datatypes currently implemented are:
 | Char | Datatype | Example |